Ani-Gamtsemlidze/Ani-Gamtsemlidze/README.md

 ### Hello World! 🌍

-I'm Ani, a self-taught coder eager to learn and explore more in the developing world. <br/>
+I'm Ani, a self-taught coder eager to learn and explore more in the world of development. <br/>

 🚀 About me <br/>